 The Spatchcock Method

-Simply put, spatchcocking means you are removing the neck, tail, and spine section of the bird by cutting down each side of the backbone.
-Place the chicken breast side down.
-Some folks on the interwebs say legs pointing at you, while others say legs pointing away from you.
+- Remove the Backbone - Place the chicken breast side down.
 Do you want to start at the neck or tail?
 Your choice, but find what works for you.
 Using a sharp pair of kitchen shears cut down the side of the backbone.
 Don’t be afraid of the sounds.
 There will be some cracking and popping, all of that is normal.
-You are cutting through the ribcage...all to be expected.

-Then you can cut/pop breast bone applying pressure allowing the bird to lay flat.
+- Break the Breast Bone - Then you can cut/pop breast bone applying pressure allowing the bird to lay flat.
+Just pretend you're giving it CPR, but one hard push until you feel the breast bone break.

 Now, if you want to be a little more advanced you can use a knife to spatchcock which will allow you to remove the ribcage if you do not want to cut through it.
 Take your boning knife (start at an end) and cut along the backbone.
 When you get to the ribcage use your knife to cut away the breast.
 Follow the ribs around until you return to the backbone, then finish your cut.
 You should have the spine with the ribs still attached.
 If you do not want to remove the ribcage then you can cut through it with your knife just as if you were using shears.
-(You can use the backbone/backbone and ribcage to make great chicken stock.)
+(You can use the backbone/backbone and ribcage to make great chicken stock.
+Follow This guide for making stock/broth)

 Once we have our chicken spatchcocked we like to (carefully) create a gap between the skin/meat on the breast and thigh sections.
 We season and put a pad of butter in those gaps, then we season the skin.
 We love our Spellbound or Signature rub for these cooks.
 However, this is where you get to experiment and have fun.
-If you want a traditional seasoning try our 50/50 Salt/Pepper essential bulk spices.
 After you’re done seasoning your bird (don't forget to season both sides) put it on the smoker at 275 breast side up and walk away.
 Around 45min we would suggest checking your internal temp.
 You can pull it around 155-60 and let it rest for 10-15min.
 It will continue to cook reaching the 165 internal target temperature during the resting period.

 Spatchcock Times and Temps